royanger/react-ts-loaders/README.md

 -  `size={200}` - The loader will be 200% default size
 -  `size={50}` - The loader will be 50% default size

+### `className`

+Pass any classes you want to the Loader.
+These will be applied to the outer most div so you can target styling.

 ## Credit

 At this time, all of the loaders used in this package from from Loading.io and can be found at [Loading.io Pure CSS Loader](https://loading.io/css/).
 These is a great resource and all of the code has been released under the CCO License.